lokapal-xyz/education/content/howtodao/01-dao-design/Governance-Architectures/Role-of-Core-Contracts.md

 ### **Key Considerations for Core Contracts:**
 - **Security and Immutability**: Since these contracts handle critical DAO functions, they are often designed to be immutable or upgradable via carefully controlled mechanisms.
 - **Minimalism**: Many DAOs keep core contracts as simple as possible to reduce attack surfaces and ensure longevity.
-- **Interoperability**: Core contracts should allow interaction with external services, such as off-chain voting tools or bridges for cross-chain governance.
+- **Interoperability**: Core contracts should consider interaction with external services, such as off-chain voting tools or bridges for cross-chain governance.

 ---